 Caching stores certain previous responses to improve speed, but in some cases, it may slightly affect personalized accuracy.

-52. Initially, your assistant is in Draft mode, which means it is only visible to you.#
+48. Initially, your assistant is in Draft mode.#